 According to the [f]results of his deeds” (Jeremiah 17:9-10).

 When we say there are two sides to every story, do we try and see our enemy’s side?
 Do we ask ourselves what part we had in it or what testing is being done?
 Take Joseph, for instance.
 A woman falsely accused him.
-But that woman was the very one that helped train him to oversee a nation during famine.
+But that woman was the very one that helped train him to oversee a nation during famine by his role in the prison.

 Deuteronomy 1:17 (CSB) “Do not show partiality when rendering judgment; listen to small and great alike.
 Do not be intimidated by anyone, for judgment belongs to God.
 Bring me any case too difficult for you, and I will hear it.”